Ejay4real/Data-Exploration-in-SQL/Github_repo.md

 <a id="8"></a> <br>
 # Share

-Embedded in this notebook are the visualizations I carried out in tableau.In the meantime I have provided a link to three dasboards in my Tableau Public with all data for this visualization accessible there.
+Embedded in this notebook are the visualizations I carried out in tableau.In the meantime I have provided a link to the dasboards in my Tableau Public with all data for this visualization accessible there.

 __Link to the Dashboard visualizations on Tableau__ https://public.tableau.com/app/profile/elijah.agom/vizzes